jasn-armstrng/Projekt-x/docs/System Architecture Design Document.md

 **1. Introduction and Overview**

 Projekt-X is a digital platform designed to celebrate Sarajevo's artistic soul, enabling users to create and share digital street art.
 It serves as a digital canvas for one week leading up to the Sarajevo Street Art Festival, with the intention of showcasing user-generated art on digital screens and billboards across the city.
-The project, initiated by Jaseen, aims to provide a stage for every voice to be heard and to illuminate Sarajevo with digital art.
+The project, initiated by Jason Armstrong/Jaseen, aims to provide a stage for every voice to be heard and to illuminate Sarajevo with digital art.
 Key functionalities include a drawing interface, image uploading to a moderated public gallery, and an administrative backend for content moderation.

 **2. Architectural Style**